awps/AdminPage/README.md

-# WP-Admin-Page
+# ZeroWP
-Advanced  WordPress Admin pages(with tabs), the easy way...
+Advanced  WordPress Admin pages, the easy way...

 ###License: GPL
 The license allows the usage in any projects(personal or commercial).
 An attribution link is not required, but very appreciated.